-Rules governing academic probation and suspension, described under University Regulations (https://bulletin.gwu.edu/university-regulations/), are applicable to GWSB undergraduate students.
-Students who do not meet these requirements are placed on academic probation and may be suspended from the University.
+Rules governing academic probation and suspension, described under University Regulations (http://bulletin.gwu.edu/universityregulations/), are applicable to GWSB undergraduate students.
+Students who do not meet these requirements are placed on academic probation and can be suspended from the University.
 Students on academic probation must meet with a GWSB Academic Success Coach at least three times in their academic probationary semester; failure to do so will result in a hold on the student account.